sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 ## Other Info

-I know this repo is a bit lackluster for the moment, but over time I will continue to add new information about the OST... stay tuned on my Discord server for updates!
+I will continue to add new information about the OST... stay tuned on my Discord server for updates!

 Also, please note that I tested these songs with the EUROPEAN version of MM3D, so if something happens to not work correctly on the USA version, PLEASE LET ME KNOW!
+Even if you have any issues at all (like bad looping poings, clipping, etc.) don't be afraid to reach out to me, or start an issue on this GitHub page.